-To cope with burst or expected traffic peaks, you can temporarily increase the network bandwidth on the Instance Information page of the console.
+To handle sudden or expected traffic spikes, you can temporarily increase the upper limit of bandwidth throttling on the Instance Information page in the console.

-If big keys are used for business or the traffic generated during peak hours exceeds the bandwidth, Redis nodes may be blocked, which deteriorates the service performance.
-In this case, you can temporarily adjust the bandwidth.
-This buys more time for you to optimize the memory architecture and process big keys.
-You can also easily cope with the peak traffic generated during time-limited activities and focus on improving your business.
+If big keys are used or the traffic generated during peak hours exceeds the upper limit of bandwidth, network congestion may occur on the nodes.
+This affects the service performance.
+In this case, you can temporarily adjust the upper limit of bandwidth.
+This allows you to spend more time to optimize the memory architecture and fix big keys issues.
+You can also handle peak traffic during time-limited promotions and focus on business improvement.

-- The temporarily adjusted bandwidth is valid for at least seven days and expires at
+- The temporary adjustment is valid for at least seven days and expires at 00:00 after

-00:00 after seven days.
-For example, if you adjust the bandwidth at 10:00 on January
+the seven days.
+For example, if you adjust the upper limit of bandwidth at 10:00 on

-Note For more information about how to permanently adjust bandwidth throttling, see Change the instance configuration.
+Note For more information about how to permanently adjust bandwidth, see Change specifications.

-- After the adjustment, the bandwidth is doubled.
-For example, if the bandwidth for an instance is 10 MB/s, it is raised to 20 MB/s after the adjustment.
+- After the adjustment, the upper limit of bandwidth is doubled.
+For example, if the upper limit of bandwidth for an instance is 10 MB/s, the upper limit is increased to 20 MB/s after the adjustment.

-- Upgrade the major version or minor version for instances of the cluster edition.
+- Upgrade the major version or the minor version of cluster instances.

-- Upgrade or downgrade the configuration for instances of all editions or migrate instances of all editions across zones.
+- Upgrade or downgrade specifications for all instances or migrate the instances across zones.

 - Log on to the ApsaraDB for Redis console.